daniel-kurushin/generate_slides/README.md

     │   ├── N. Subsection N name

 It's useful whe one have to prepare lection, based on data, existing in the web or document.

+Script is not portable and depends on local filenames and URL's.
+It's useless to create a really univeral tool, better to edit it according to one's needs.